 FIND A QUALITY SD CARD

 Not all memory cards are made equal, and a quality SD card with a fast read/write speed allows you to burst for longer periods of time.
 I truly noticed the difference when I upgraded from 70 MB/s to 170 MB/s.
-B&H Photo has a wonderful explanation on how to understand your SD card; in short, the higher the MB/s number, the faster the card will be.
+You don’t need to understand all the details of an SD Card to know what to buy, just understand the higher the MB/s number, the faster the card will be.

 HOW TO PHOTOGRAPH BIRDS